Revision date: --

-The transboundary Mekong river basin has a total area of 795 000 km2, ranking it the twenty-first largest river basin worldwide, distributed between China (21 percent), Myanmar (3 percent), Lao People’s Democratic Republic (25 percent), Thailand (23 percent), Cambodia (20 percent) and Viet Nam (8 percent) (Table 1 and Map).
+The transboundary Mekong river basin has a total area of 795 000 km2, ranking it the twenty-first largest river basin worldwide, distributed between China (21 percent), Myanmar (3 percent), Lao People’s Democratic Republic (25 percent), Thailand (23 percent), Cambodia (20 percent) and Viet Nam (8 percent) (Table 1).
 The river basin can be divided into two parts: the Upper Basin in China (where the river is called Lancang) and the Lower Mekong Basin from Yunnan (China) downstream to the South China Sea.

 The main river in the Upper Basin flows for almost 2 200 km from its source in China near Xizang (Tibet) and decreases in altitude by nearly 4 500 m before it enters the Lower Basin, first becoming the border between Myanmar and Lao People’s Democratic Republic, then between Thailand and Lao People’s Democratic Republic.
 This region is called the Golden Triangle.
 Then the river continues for another 2 600 km in Lao People’s Democratic Republic before becoming the border again between this country and Thailand and then re-entering the country.
 Finally it enters Cambodia and from there Viet Nam where it flows by way of a complex delta system into the sea.
 The Upper and Lower Basins make up 24 and 76 percent respectively of the total area of the basin (MRC, 2005; MRC, 2010b).

 The Mekong river basin is a diverse region, in 2007 approximately 70 million people lived across the six countries (CDRI, 2008).